-Though getting around Phuket is relatively easy, it is always good to know what kind of transport would best suit you for a safe and comfortable ride.
-You'd also need to have the right information on when and how.
-If you should be holidaying at Patong Beach, for instance, you rarely need much transport to get around as most of what you need is within easy walking distance to most places such as shopping and restaurants.
+While getting around Phuket is relatively easy, it's always good to know what kind of transport would best suit you for a safe and comfortable ride.
+You'd also need to have the right information on when and how to travel.
+For instance, if you should be holidaying at Patong Beach, you rarely need that much transport to get around as most of what you need is actually within easy walking distance to most places such as shopping and restaurants.

 If you'd like to explore the island, you can rent a motorbike or even better, rent a car as you'll feel safer on the roads.
 Car rentals start at around 900 Baht a day and from around 150 Baht a day, you can rent a bike.
 I'll leave it up to you to decide.